iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/running-the-iri.md

 * To run the IRI, your computer must meet the following minimum requirements:
     * 4GB RAM
     * 64-bit processor
-    * 60GB of free disk space
     * An public IP address: Either a static IP address or a dynamic IP address that's connected to a dynamic DNS such as [noip.com](https://www.noip.com/remote-access)

+* If you don't want to run a [local snapshot node](/iri/introduction/overview.md), we recommend that your computer has at least 60GB of free disk space to store the [ledger](/iri/concepts/the-distributed-ledger.md)

 * You must have the [URLs or the IP addresses of at least three neighbor nodes](/iri/how-to-guides/finding-neighbors.md) who are also running the IRI on the same IOTA network